palakprashant01/Emotion_AI/README.md

 5. 4 = Surprise
 This is a classification problem, classifying people's expressions into 5 categories.

 Our input images will be of 48x48 pixels.
 Our classifier, a deep learning model, will feed in the images and classify the facial expressions into their corresponding emotion categories.
+We will perform the following steps:
+1. Exploratory data analysis
+2. Visualize images and plot labels for expression detection
+3. Image augmentation and training data preparation
+4. Build and train deep learning model for facial expression classification
+5. Assess the performance of trained facial expression classifier model